ucfalmouth/learningspace_dev/README.md

 * Open terminal `cd chosendirectory` and type `vagrant up`
 * Access the working moodle install at  [http://192.168.33.10/][3]

+Consider that as this is a copy of the live site, it might affect analytics data.
+You could consider using a [browser extension][8] to prevent this.

 ### running multiple instances

 There is nothing to stop you running multiple moodle installs simultaneously, but you will need to change the IP address of additional VMs.